Clinician information

 • >95% of spinal muscular atrophy carriers

-Our carrier screening now includes massively parallel sequencing (NGS) to improve identification of CF carriers, and AGG interrupt analysis to provide a more precise estimate of the chance of a premutation expanding to a full mutation in the next generation, which will help to better inform reproductive choices for FXS carriers.
+• AGG interrupt analysis provides a more precise estimate of the chance of a premutation expanding to a full mutation in the next generation, helping to better inform reproductive choices for FXS carriers

 Patient Discussion